inexorgame-obsolete/wiki-mirror/Main-Menu-UI.md

 There are still some settings that players have a personal taste for.
 E.g. Motion blur or fadetime of dead bodies.

 ### Profile/Account

+Users should be able to enjoy the contents of the game without needing an account.
+However, to better connect with the community, users can authenticate with Inexor or another Single Sign On Service of choice (Twitter, Github, Google).
+There is an issue about authentication here: https://github.com/inexorgame/inexor-core/issues/459

+*Subpages:*

+* Registration
+* Login
+* Profile (Settings and Display)
+  * Avatar
+  * Name
+  * Color (For Chat, Maptitle signature, etc)
+  * Linked accounts (google, twitter, github) or Password
+  * Communities (add clan tag to my name)
+  * Friends

 ### Community

+This is about exploring and creating communities (clans, groups) and contents of other people

 ### Own content (Recently created/worked on)

+Show history of maps recently worked on, recently played on server